Peugeot chief keeps door open to partnerships

-PARIS French carmaker PSA Peugeot Citroen (PEUP.PA), placed ninth in the world by vehicle sales, is open to potential partnerships but must complete its restructuring first, its chief executive said on Wednesday.
+PARIS French carmaker PSA Peugeot Citroen, placed ninth in the world by vehicle sales, is open to potential partnerships but must complete its restructuring first, its chief executive said on Wednesday.

 Carlos Tavares was asked on BFM Business radio whether scale was a problem and whether the company could continue to develop from such a small base.